Vera Molnar Structure de Quadrilatères (Square Structures), 1985 ink on paper 30 x 42 cm

 Vera Molnar, regarded as a pioneer in computer art was born in Budapest in 1924.
 She relocated to Paris in the 1940s and became a founding member of the Research Group for Visual Art (GRAV) in 1960.
 Her work as an artist encompasses painting, drawing and collage, computer drawings, photography, and installation.
 Aged 94, Molnar continues to practice.

 The exhibition Vera Molnar: Drawings 1949-1986 is currently showing at the Senior and Shopmaker Gallery in Chelsea, NYC.
-I’d so much like to see this, not to mention visit NYC again.
+I’d so much like to see this, and to visit NYC again.

-There’s always a budget restriction when I’m collecting.
-It’s out of necessity.
+Out of necessity, there’s always a budget restriction when I’m collecting.
 But I think it would make collecting very dull if all you had to do was search on the net and buy the thing you’re looking for at any price.
 So my budget dictates £5 maximum per album cover and shipping must be pretty cheap.

 Albers designed seven album covers for the US label Command Records between 1959 and 1961.
 Command Records’ album cover designs stood out from the crowd not only because of their ‘highly modern, boldly graphic, abstract’ (1) designs.
 In addition, the label’s founder Enoch Light liked to provide extensive information about the music on his albums, necessitating additional print space on the covers and thereby giving birth to the gatefold sleeve.

-The Donald Brothers textiles company operated in Dundee, Scotland between 1864 and 1983.
+The Donald Brothers textiles company operated in Dundee between 1864 and 1983.
 Growing out of the jute industry, the operation moved from its manufacture of cloth for sails and sacks into the manufacture of decorative cloth in the late 1890s.

 More about the Donald Brothers in future posts but for starters, here’s a design by one of their staff members Marjory Young, later Marjory Moffat.